Will Antibodies After COVID-19 Illness Prevent Reinfection?

 That's because she and other immunologists are looking for patterns in the immune response that will identify people who have long-term immunity.

-Researchers long ago figured out what biological features in the blood (called biomarkers) correlate with immunity to other diseases, says Dr. Kari Nadeau, a pediatrician and immunologist at the Stanford University School of Medicine.
+Researchers long ago figured out what biological features in the blood (called biomarkers) correlate with immunity to other diseases, says Kari Nadeau, a pediatrician and immunologist at the Stanford University School of Medicine.
 She expects researchers will be able to do the same for the new coronavirus.

 Nadeau is working on several studies, including one that seeks to recruit 1,000 people who were previously exposed to the coronavirus.
 One goal is to identify people who produce especially strong, protective antibody responses.
 She says the antibody-producing cells from those people can potentially be turned into vaccines.